MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 ## Lab scenario

-In this lab you will go through the steps required for setting up eDiscovery, including setting up role permissions, creating an eDiscovery case, creating an eDiscovery hold and creating a search query.
+In this lab you'll go through the steps required for setting up eDiscovery, including setting up role permissions, creating an eDiscovery case, creating an eDiscovery hold and creating a search query.
 Note:  Licensing for eDiscovery (Standard) requires the appropriate organization subscription and per-user licensing.
 If you aren’t sure which licenses support eDiscovery (Standard), visit [Get started with eDiscovery (Standard) in Microsoft Purview](https://docs.microsoft.com/microsoft-365/compliance/get-started-core-ediscovery?view=o365-worldwide).

 **Estimated Time**: 25-30 minutes